Our responsibilities under the Freedom of Information Act

 Responding to requests for information

-We cannot normally charge a fee for supplying information in response to a request.
+We cannot charge a fee for supplying information in response to a request.
 However, we can estimate the cost of providing the information.
-If that cost exceeds a set limit, we do not have to comply with the request.
-The limit is £450 for local authorities.
+If that cost exceeds a set limit of £450 for local authorities, we do not have to comply with the request; but we will always help the requester to refine their request where possible to fit within the limits.

 what exemption we have applied and why;

-the public interest considerations we have taken into account;
+the public interest considerations we have taken into account, if required;

 our internal appeals process;